ansible/awx-operator/README.md

   nodeport_port: <nodeport_port>
 ```

+> It may make sense to create and specify your own secret key for your deployment so that if the k8s secret gets deleted, it can be re-created if needed.
+If it is not provided, one will be auto-generated, but cannot be recovered if lost.
+Read more [here](#secret-key-configuration).

 Make sure to add this new file to the list of "resources" in your `kustomization.yaml` file:

 ```yaml